 Please click on the names to find out more about each Youth President candidate.
 The information includes two videos for each candidate - a short introduction and a longer interview to enable you to get to know your candidates better.

 There are 5 different roles that candidates are standing for.
-As there are enough places for those standing as candidates, we are asking you to confirm you agree to each candidate representing you.
+As there are enough places for those standing as candidates, we asked you to confirm that you agree to each candidate representing you.

 Find out more about the candidates below:

 - Methodist Council Rep Candidate - Verity Wild

 - Methodist Conference Rep Candidates - Matthew Hays, Rachel Barwise and Roxanne Bromley

 - Global Church Rep Candidates - Liddy Buswell and Megan Haslam